Correlation Between Fidelity Capital and Vanguard Pacific

 Pair Corralation between Fidelity Capital and Vanguard Pacific

-Assuming the 90 days horizon Fidelity Capital Income is expected to generate 0.48 times more return on investment than Vanguard Pacific.
-However, Fidelity Capital Income is 2.08 times less risky than Vanguard Pacific.
-It trades about -0.03 of its potential returns per unit of risk.
-Vanguard Pacific Stock is currently generating about -0.03 per unit of risk.
-If you would invest 1,027 in Fidelity Capital Income on December 2, 2024 and sell it today you would lose (8.00) from holding Fidelity Capital Income or give up 0.78% of portfolio value over 90 days.
+Assuming the 90 days horizon Fidelity Capital Income is expected to under-perform the Vanguard Pacific.
+But the mutual fund apears to be less risky and, when comparing its historical volatility, Fidelity Capital Income is 2.02 times less risky than Vanguard Pacific.
+The mutual fund trades about -0.04 of its potential returns per unit of risk.
+The Vanguard Pacific Stock is currently generating about 0.05 of returns per unit of risk over similar time horizon.
+If you would invest 1,360 in Vanguard Pacific Stock on December 30, 2024 and sell it today you would earn a total of 37.00 from holding Vanguard Pacific Stock or generate 2.72% return on investment over 90 days.

 Time Period3 Months [change]